wp-plugins/twitter-image-host/readme.txt

 3. In Twitter Image Host settings, set the 'Override URL Prefix' option to 'http://your-site.com/'

 == Changelog ==

+= 0.5 =
+ * Implemented a widget and shortcode to display uploaded images (see documentation)

 = 0.4.4 =
  * Fix to HTML submission form for WP installations within a sub-directory